 At the second meeting of its 99th session, the Governing Council discussed the document presented by the Secretariat (C.D.(99) B.3) and approved the guidelines provided by the Secretariat regarding the proposed scope of the project, confirmed the high priority status assigned to the project, and authorised the establishment of a Working Group.

 1st Working Group Meeting

-A first meeting of the Working Group has been scheduled to take place in Rome and on Zoom on 30-November – 2 December 2020
+The first meeting of the Working Group was held in Rome and on Zoom on 30-November – 2 December 2020.